peter-adepoju/sbi_for_stochastic_hh_models/README.md

 [![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=flat&logo=PyTorch&logoColor=white)](https://pytorch.org/)
 [![JAX](https://img.shields.io/badge/JAX-%234285F4.svg?style=flat)](https://github.com/google/jax)

-This repository contains the official source code and results for the Master's thesis titled "Efficient Inference of Stochastic Models of Single Neurons with Multifidelity Simulation-Based Inference" by Peter Oluwafemi Adepoju, submitted in partial fulfillment of a structured master's degree at the African Institute for Mathematical Sciences (AIMS), South Africa.
+This repository contains the official source code and results for the Master's thesis titled "Efficient Inference of Stochastic Models of Single Neurons with Multifidelity Simulation-Based Inference" by Peter Oluwafemi Adepoju, submitted in partial fulfillment of a structured master's degree at the African Institute for Mathematical Sciences (AIMS), South Africa, a degree jointly awarded by the University of Cape Town.

 This work implements and validates a Multifidelity Neural Posterior Estimation (MF-NPE) pipeline for efficiently inferring the biophysical parameters of stochastic Hodgkin-Huxley neuron models.